Larry Bird: National team career

-In the summer of 1992, Bird joined Magic Johnson, Michael Jordan, and other NBA stars to play for the United States men's national basketball team in that year's Olympics in Barcelona, Spain.
+During the summer of 1992, Bird joined Magic Johnson, Michael Jordan, and other NBA stars to play for the United States men's national basketball team in that year's Olympics in Barcelona, Spain.
 It was the first time in the United States' Olympic history that the country sent NBA players to compete.
+Although head coach Chuck Daly initially suggested that Jordan captain the team, he declined and so Bird and Magic Johnson held the co-captainship of the 1992 United States men's Olympic basketball team.

 The "Dream Team" won the men's basketball gold medal.
 In eight games, Bird averaged 8.4 points.
-The Naismith Memorial Basketball Hall of Fame called the team "the greatest collection of basketball talent on the planet".
+The Naismith Memorial Basketball Hall of Fame called the team "the greatest collection of basketball talent on the planet."